 - Run the sponge along the carpet in a circular motion

 This technique is beneficial on stairs.
 You don’t have to worry about lugging any large pole to fit in a small space.
 While being a proud owner of carpeted stairs can feel pretty nice, they aren’t fun to clean.
-So to make things easier on you, try and keep your pets off of the stairs whenever possible.
+So to make things easier on you, keep your pets off the stairs whenever possible.

 Many people doubt the fashion superiority of crocs.
 Still, there is no doubt that they combine all the comforts of a slipper with the breathability of a sandal.
 But did you know they also can clean your room?

 The rubber soles of your crocs act much like the rubber bristles of the broom we mentioned earlier.
 Static electricity can help you pick up clumps of hair, especially with shag carpets.

 You can buy your family a set of rubber-soled sandals and tell them to race each other about the house.
 This provides you with an excellent opportunity to give your kids something to do.
 While having fun, they also remove pet or human hair from your carpet.

 Also, having your family wear rubber-soled shoes inside can save your carpet a lot of cleaning time.
 And this will prevent you from having to clean dirt on the carpet from the outside.
 Be sure you have a dedicated shoe station located nearby your front door for this occasion.